 A set of E of N epochs, jointly spanning an elapsed time T during which the system runs; we should have enough data during each epoch to be able to apply anonymization.

-A set IDS of M card identifiers detected by our system during T; we assume that each card identifier represents a passenger; a card identifier in this study can be represented as a unique 27-bit identifier which obtain after hashing the card ids number for a uniformly distribution.
+A set IDS of M card identifiers detected by our system during T; we assume that each card identifier represents a passenger;.

 A detection is a triplet (id, s, e), id ∈ IDS, s ∈ S, e ∈ E, representing a card uniquely identified by its identifier id, sensed by counter s during epoch e (Stanciu et al., 2020).
-Each detected card identifier is first mapped to a pseudonym, with the PID denoting the set of all possible pseudonyms.
-We devise a mapping m to a new set of multipseudonyms MPID, such that for each detected pid ∈ PID there are at least k - 1 other detected pseudonyms {pid1,…., pidk-1} ⊂ MPID with m(pid) = m(pidi).
+Each detected card identifier is first mapped to a 27-bit pseudonym, with the PID denoting the set of all possible pseudonyms.
+A pseudonym is derived from a card identifier through secure hashing, establishing that pseudonyms are uniformly distributed in the interval [0,227).
+We devise a anonymization procedure m to a new set of multipseudonyms MPID, such that for each detected pid ∈ PID there are at least k - 1 other detected pseudonyms {pid1,…., pidk-1} ⊂ MPID with m(pid) = m(pidi).
 As mentioned, we assume that each counter stores only multipseudonyms; we guarantee that for each stored multipseudonym, a counter detected at least k different devices (i.e., pseudonyms) during each epoch.
-A simple example of such an anonymization process is the truncation operation trunc (id, nb) that removes all but the left most nb bits from the binary number pid, for all pid ∈ PID.
+A simple example of such an anonymization procedure is the truncation operation trunc (id, nb) that removes all but the left most nb bits from the binary number pid, for all pid ∈ PID.

 Note that to ensure that at least k pseudonyms are mapped to the same multipseudonym, we need to correctly set a value for nb.
 In other words, we should figure out how many bits to keep to ensure detection k-anonymity.
 If we keep too many bits, truncation of detected pseudonyms may leave us with multipseduonyms for which there are simply less than k detected pseudonyms.
 In that situation, we have no choice but to discard those multipseudonyms.
 Obviously, this may significantly affect the accuracy of passenger counts.

-As an alternative to discarding multipseudonyms (and thus detected pseudonyms), we need a systematic method to map k-anonymity-disobeying detected multipseudonyms and apply that method to all sensors.
+As an alternative to discarding multipseudonyms (and thus detected pseudonyms), we deploy a systematic method to map k-anonymity-disobeying detected multipseudonyms and apply that method to all sensors.
 We addressed this problem with a correction method.
 Assume there are n disobeying multipseudonyms during an epoch.
 Each such multipseudonym has less than k detected pseudonyms.
 We first sort these multipseudonyms and subsequently keep only the first n/k ones, systematically evenly spreading the n - n/k counts from the discarded multipseudonyms over the multipseudonyms that we keep.
 Note that each kept multipseudonym will now have an associated count of at least k devices.
 To illustrate, consider the following five disobeying multipseudonyms sets after truncation by keeping four bits (nb = 4) and k = 2: {(0011, 1), (0111, 1), (1011,1), (1100,1), (0000,1)}.
 There is a count of 1 associated with each of these multipseudonyms, which violates the constraint of at least two.
 To apply the correction, the disobeying multipseudonyms are sorted leading to {0000, 0011, 0111, 1011, 1100}.
 We then keep only the first n/k = 5/2 = 2 entries, namely {0000, 0011}, and evenly spread the counts of the other-disobeying multipseudonyms, leading to the multiset {0000, 0011, 0000, 0011, 0000}, represented as {(0000,3), (0011,2)}.

 Once the data at a counter have been anonymized using detection k-anonymity, it is sent to a central server.
 The central server contains two types of anonymized data obtained from both checked-in and checked-out trips.
 The data that we have collected so far can now be used as a basis for performing a counting method.